 Lee's time at Shigaraki was precious and transformative, making the return to her trusted studio all the more bumpy.
 'It was very difficult, awful.
-I was really discontented with my space rented a temporary space for a few months, and her friend Duncan Hooson gave her access to the facilities at Morley College so she could con-
+I was really discontented with my space - and paint huge pots on the floor, left as traces in I couldn't think,' she recalls.
+To remedy this she rented a temporary space for a few months, and her friend Duncan Hooson gave her access to the facilities at Morley College so she could concurated a show of her work and collected pieces tinue throwing.
+One can't help but giggle at the wasn't mixing her own clays; the technicians were at the Institute of Ceramic Studies Gallery in thought of students arriving at their class to find

-Since her return at the end of 2015, Lee has clays.
+Since her return at the end of 2015, Lee has material culture of a country that she'd grown settled back into the rhythms and spaces of her to love, placing her pieces among tatami and London life, working now in both red and white clays.
 'It'll be a while before I go away again,' she says.
-What began as a two-month trip blossomed into a two-year adventure, the true significance of which will only unfold given time.
-'Jennifer Lee', Erskine Hall & Coe, London w1, araki-ware and even some silver lustre made a 29 September - 27 October. www.erskinehallcoe.com.
+What began as a two-month trip blossomed into a two-vear adventure, the true significance of which will only unfold given time.

+'Jennifer Lee', Erskine Hall & Coe, London W1, araki-ware and even some silver lustre made a 29 September - 27 October. www.erskinehallcoe.com. considers the largest shift in her practice to be ceramics at Yale Center for British Art, Connecticut.